dokai/gitctl/README.txt

   options:
     -h, --help            show this help message and exit -c CONFIG, --config=CONFIG
                           Configuration file.
-Defaults to: externals.cfg
+Defaults to: gitexternals.cfg
     -d DIR, --dir=DIR     Default base directory where all the projects will be placed.
 This can be overridden on a per-project basis in the config file.
 Defaults to ./src relative to the location of the given configuration file.

-Without any arguments the ``gitctl`` attempts to read a ``externals.cfg`` configuration file from the current directory and will clone / pull all the configured projects under ``$PWD/src``.
+Without any arguments the ``gitctl`` attempts to read a ``gitexternals.cfg`` configuration file from the current directory and will clone / pull all the configured projects under ``$PWD/src``.